How to Use Time Machine on macOS Sequoia?

 Best Alternative to Time Machine on macOS Sequoia

-Disk cloning software is another tool can help you back up Mac data on macOS Sequoia.
+Disk cloning software is another tool can help you back up data on macOS Sequoia.
 It even can help in creating bootable clone backup for macOS Sequoia.

 Step 1.
-Download and install the best Mac cloning software - Donemax Disk Clone for Mac, it is fully compatible with macOS Sequoia.
+Download and install the best Mac cloning software - Donemax Disk Clone for Mac.
+It is fully compatible with macOS Sequoia.

 Step 2.
 Open Donemax Disk Clone for Mac, choose OS Clone mode.
 This mode can clone everything from Mac's internal disk to the external hard drive.